Asperato/userdocs/docs/SuppressNotifications.md

 sidebar_label: Suppress Payment Notifications of GoCardless
 ---
 # Overview
-This feature will allow GoCardless customers  to manage the advance notices  sent to customers, rather than using the GoCardless emails.
+This feature will allow GoCardless customers  to manage the advance payment collection notices  sent to customers, rather than using the GoCardless emails.
 This will not affect the mandatory emails which are part of the BACS Scheme rules (e.g. the emails sent following Direct Debit set up).
 To use this feature you need to complete the mandatory approval process and package configuration as described below.

 # Approval Process
 To be able to handle customer notifications yourself, you will need to be granted permission by GoCardless.
 It is a two step approval process when you are using GoCardless connection with Asperato to ensure compliance with Direct Debit scheme rules